 - Balance responsibilities: Stay connected with people who keep you calm, make you happy, provide emotional support and help you with practical things.
 A friend, family member, neighbor or member of your church can become a good listener or share responsibilities so that stress doesn’t become overwhelming.
 To prevent stress hear to the stress melting music.

 How long does stress last?

 Stress can be a momentary issue or a drawn out issue, contingent upon what changes in your day to day existence.
 Routinely utilizing pressure the executives methods can assist you with staying away from physical, passionate and social manifestations of stress.

-Here is the link for stress melting music.This is a YouTube channel for hearing the loosening up music named unwinding yard for loosening up the brain
+Here is the video for stress melting .This is a YouTube channel for hearing the loosening up music named unwinding yard for relaxing up the brain.

 © 2021 Kishan raj